mission-of-mercy/mission-of-mercy/README.md

 ## More Information about the software

-For the latest update-to-date information about the software check out the project's wiki pages at http://wiki.github.com/jordanbyron/mission_of_mercy/
+For the latest update-to-date information about the software check out the project's wiki pages at [http://wiki.github.com/jordanbyron/mission_of_mercy/](http://wiki.github.com/jordanbyron/mission_of_mercy/)

 ## What is Mission of Mercy?

-While there are other Missions of Mercy around the country, ours is a gathering of volunteer dental professionals who along with a volunteer staff of several hundred hold free, two day dental clinics at locations around the country.
+While there are other Missions of Mercy around the country, this MoM is a gathering of volunteer dental professionals who along with a volunteer staff of several hundred hold free, two day dental clinics at locations around the country.

 ## Software History